Tuition, Fees and Expenses

 A graduate student who takes an unauthorized break in registration by failing to maintain continuous enrollment will relinquish his or her graduate standing in the university.
 Students who wish to be reinstated will be required to file an Application for Graduate Admission, pay the admission fee and register for one graduate credit for each term of unauthorized break in registration.

 Payment may be made by the following means:

-Remitting an electronic check payment or credit card payment online through the electronic bill presentment or through the QuikBILL link in MyMadison or through the University Business Office website.
+- Remitting an electronic check payment or credit card payment online through the electronic bill presentment or through a link on e-campus or through the University Business Office Web site.
 The service is provided by an outside vendor.